People-first, mission-always

-Airmen from the 9th Expeditionary Bomb Squadron pose for a group photo at RAF Fairford, United Kingdom, Nov.
-3, 2023.
-Leadership concepts have set a firm foundation for Master Sgt.
-Shamir Moore, 9th EBS senior enlisted leader, since nervously accepting the opportunity to become an SEL in March 2022 and further during Bomber Task Force mission 24-1.
-(U.S. Air Force Photo by Senior Airman Ryan Hayman)
+This concept of leadership has set a firm foundation for Master Sgt.
+Shamir Moore, 9th Expeditionary Bomb Squadron senior enlisted leader, since nervously accepting the opportunity to become an SEL in March 2022 and further during Bomber Task Force mission 24-1.

+“I’ve had almost every level of toxic leadership in my career,” said Moore.
+“The most toxic leadership I’ve ever faced was if our NCO had a bad day at work or home, it transferred over to work and it got to the point of having the Airmen becoming afraid to talk to him or bring anything up.”

+Moore took his negative experiences with toxic leadership to apply resiliency in his life, to be welcoming and open to let every Airman know he is there to talk through any issues they may be facing.

 |Date Taken: